CES 2018: Eureka Park Wraps Up CES

 e-Vone shoes aren’t protective, but their technology has the advantage of being unobtrusive to the wearer.
 Embedded sensors in the shoes detect falls and contact designated support people, including family or emergency services.
 This is an improvement over various in-home monitoring systems, as the shoes go where you do.
 The shoes rely on a network that came as news to me, called NarrowBand IoT; e-Vone claims it works in 120 countries, and T-Mobile will be rolling out nationwide later this year with plans for only $6 a year.
 The shoes, which come in a range of styles, will cost a bit more: €30 a month for shoes and service, or €120 up front and €20 a month.
 As you might guess from the Euro denomination, it will launch in Europe in September 2018 (although in theory shoes purchased there should work elsewhere); U.S. sales are two years away.

 Ripple Safety Wearable -- Alternatively, skip the shoes and wear a Ripple Safety 🎁.
 It’s a button that’s smaller than a penny, which you can clip to clothing or carry in your pocket.
 Clicking the button contacts a live 24/7 team through your phone, via Bluetooth.
 A triple click generates an emergency alert, and they’ll follow the instructions you’ve set up in your phone in advance.
 But the brilliant idea is the company’s non-emergency service: click the button once, and they’ll immediately call you back and stay on the line as long as you like; for example, while you’re walking to your car by yourself after dark.
-If anything goes awry (or hopefully, before it does), they’ll know immediately and call you whatever help you need. $19 for the button and $10 per month for the service, which includes a free replacement button after 6 months when the battery is scheduled to die.
+If anything goes awry (or hopefully, before it does), they’ll know immediately and call you whatever help you need. $19 for the button and $10 per month for the service, which includes a free replacement button every 6 months when the battery is scheduled to die.
 If you cancel the service, the button still works to send an alert message and your location to your friends.

 Invi Nonviolent Defense Bracelet -- Even if you have a 24/7 phone buddy, if something bad happens, you’re still waiting for help.
 I’ve been attacked a few times, and I’ve been hurt; every time, I haven’t even thrown a punch in self-defense.
 Just not something I’m willing to do.
 For folks like me, there’s the Invi bracelet.
 It’s filled with a liquid that gives off an awful aroma when it hits the air; I asked what it smells like, and the rep said it was literally indescribable.
 The idea is, anyone attacking you is going to rapidly find somewhere else to be.
 The downside: it costs €70 a pop, and it can be used only once.
 That said, I expect there’s a psychological benefit to wearing one, even if you never use it.
 The bracelet has a safety button to prevent accidental discharge.
 Available now with free worldwide shipping.